Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 <details>
 <summary><strong>How should a decent verification/response process work?</strong></summary>
-Short answer: start light, escalate only when needed, and delete images.
+Start light, escalate only when needed, and delete images.

 A typical layered flow: begin with facial estimation or email‑based estimation; if confidence is low, offer ID+liveness, open banking, MNO or PASS.
 On success, issue a short‑lived “age OK” token and delete any images immediately.
 This meets Ofcom’s robustness/reliability/fairness objectives while keeping friction low (see [children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online) and the [gov.uk explainer](https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer)).
 </details>